Transient arrested for burglary in Williams

 The juvenile fled the apartment, said Miller, and then called 911.

 According to Miller, Acevedo fled the apartment on foot and was located a short time later.
-He was taken into custody by Williams Police officers without incident.
+He was taken into custody by the Williams Police Officers without incident.

 Acevedo was booked into Colusa County Jail for residential burglary and violation of probation.